 Council tax and bills (if you pay them for the property)

-There is no guarantee that your property will be occupied all the time, and when it is empty you will need to make the mortgage payments from your own pocket.
+There is no guarantee that your property will be occupied all the time, and when it is empty you will need to make your mortgage payments from your own pocket and continue to pay any other bills or maintenance costs.

-For example, if you buy a residential buy to let property for £220,000 from April 1st 2016 you will pay:
+For example, if you buy a residential buy-to-let property for £220,000 you would pay:

 3% on the first £125,000 = £3,750